Source-to-Contract and the

 • The Proactis Public Sector Newsletter: Our monthly newsletter is sent to public sector customers, providing updates from across our range of solutions.

-• Our Procurement Act content hub: Your go-to page for Proactis news and resources to help ensure you are fully prepared for the 24 February 2025.
+• Our Procurement Act content hub: Your go-to page for Proactis news and resources related to the Procurement Act.

 • Transforming Public procurement Page: The UK Government’s resource hub for learning more about the Procurement Act 2023 and the new processes which will be introduced.